datalad-handbook/book/docs/basics/101-115-symlinks.rst

 Some **file managers** (e.g., OSX's Finder) may not display broken symlinks.
 In these cases, it will be impossible to browse and explore the file hierarchy of not-yet-retrieved files with the file manager.
 You can make sure to always be able to see the file hierarchy in two separate ways:
-Upgrade your file manager to display file types in a DataLad datasets (e.g., the `git-annex-turtle extension <https://github.com/andrewringler/git-annex-turtle>`_ for Finder).
+Upgrade your file manager to display file types in DataLad datasets (e.g., the `git-annex-turtle extension <https://github.com/andrewringler/git-annex-turtle>`_ for Finder).
 Alternatively, use the :command:`ls` command in a terminal instead of a file manager GUI.
 Other tools may be more more specialized, smaller, or domain-specific, and may fail to correctly work with broken symlinks, or display unhelpful error messages when handling them, or require additional flags to modify their behavior (such as the :ref:`BIDS Validator <bidsvalidator>`, used in the neuroimaging community).
 When encountering unexpected behavior or failures, try to keep in mind that a dataset without retrieved content appears to be a pile of broken symlinks to a range of tools, consult a tools documentation with regard to symlinks, and check whether data retrieval fixes persisting problems.